 Adolescence is a time when two tasks take on special importance: determining our own individual identity and figuring out where and how we belong.
-These themes of identity, membership, belonging, and participation are the cornerstones of Facing History’s new advisory curriculum for grades 8–10.
+These themes of identity, membership, belonging, and participation are the cornerstones of Facing History’s advisory curriculum for grades 8–10.

 Built on a foundation of social and emotional learning, our curriculum provides a year’s worth of activities and materials designed to help you build student-centered spaces where honest questioning, discussion, and social and academic growth can occur.